Temporary data in Workflows

 GRANT CREATE SCHEMA ON DATABASE DATABASE_NAME TO ROLE ROLE_NAME;

--- If the workflows_temp schema was created by another user
+-- If the workflows_temp schema already exists:

 GRANT ALL ON SCHEMA workflows_temp TO user_name;